tawi1/DotsTrafficCity/docs/source/customCamera.rst

 Steps
 ~~~~~~~~~~~~

 #.
-Implement the class that derived from `CameraBase` & add to your camera (the code example in the `Code Example` section below).
+Create a new script & implement the class that derived from `CameraBase` & add it to your custom camera (the code example in the `Code Example` section below).
 #.
 Find the `UIInstaller` object on the scene.

 	.. image:: /images/integration/CustomCameraExample1.png